Black feathers for darkest sin!"

 - The Final Fantasy series is somewhat fond of this trope.

-- Rinoa of Final Fantasy VIII has a feather motif to a degree - her Infinity Plus One Blaster Edge is made up of feathered wings and her Limit Break Angel Wing begins with her growing glowing angel wings which shed glowing feathers.
+- Rinoa has a feather motif to a degree - her Infinity Plus One Blaster Edge is made up of feathered wings and her Limit Break Angel Wing begins with her growing glowing angel wings which shed glowing feathers.
 She also turns a flower petal into a feather in the opening sequence.
+This theme was carried over into Dissidia Final Fantasy, with Squall's feather MacGuffin and with Ultimecia's black feather motif taken up a notch.
+It was also carried over to the Fan Film Dead Fantasy, where Rinoa is given permanent angel wings and a gunblade shaped like and decorated with a feather.

 - Wings seem to be a symbol associated with sorceresses in general.
 Edea has a black feather motif, Ultimecia has black wings, and Adel has a strange winglike structure on her back.
 Angelic white wings seem to be specific to Rinoa, however.

-- Lightning in Final Fantasy XIII-2 appears to have developed this motif - her armor has a half-skirt made of feathers and feathers appear when she summons her gunblade.
+- Lightning's armor has a half-skirt made of feathers and feathers appear when she summons her gunblade.
 This replaces her flower petal motif from the first game.
 Word of God has confirmed that this indicates a connection to the divine.

 - Caius' revive animation (the result of his permanent Auto-Revive status) also features white feathers (note: he also wears purple feathers in his hair), like Lightning, this is indicative of a link to the divine (specifically, Etro).